 Something I see often is an incorrect understanding of knee valgus.
 Knee valgus is when the knee crosses an imaginary line that is drawn from the center of your foot to the center of your hip (from the perspective where the foot is pointed at the camera, similar to as shown).
 Any position on the line would be neutral, any position outside the line would be varus, and any position inside the line is valgus.
 In my last few squat posts, every video makes it appear that my knee is crossing into valgus when I ascend out of the hole.
 However, this angle shows that I'm starting in varus and move to neutral due to my knee tracking inward (in comparison to the varus that I descend with).
 The more you know 🌈🌠

-Finally, I believe there is a category of CONTROLLED VALGUS where advanced athletes (in my case elite weight lifters) actually move their knees inside of that line during a lift.
-In these elite lifters, it is my opinion that this movement is advantageous to their sport and probably not a huge injury risk factor due to their ability to control this motion that ONLY occurs at max and near-max loads.
+Finally, I believe there is a category of CONTROLLED VALGUS.
+This is seen in advanced athletes who move their knees inside of that line during a lift.
+In these elite lifters, this movement is advantageous to their sport and probably not a huge injury risk factor.
+This is due to their ability to control this motion that ONLY occurs at max and near-max loads.

 Recent research by Vigotsky and Bryanton has also found that “The adductor magnus appears to play a pivotal role in hip extension during the squat, producing, on average, more than 50% of the net hip extension moment.”

 Thus, a strong contraction of the adductor magnus to produce hip extension will also produce an inward movement of the thigh.